There are no two words in the English language more exciting than "Damien Chazelle"

 The idiom “tight as a drum” refers to the tension of a piece of leather on a frame when creating a drumhead.
 To produce any resonance, the skin needs to be completely taut and even.
 I thought of this phrase frequently as I watched Whiplash for the first time.
 It is a movie that feels “tight as a drum” during the majority of its runtime (more thoughts on the shambling conclusion later).
-It is as laser-focused on its story and themes with its premise as Andrew Neiman (Miles Teller) is with becoming a great jazz drummer.
+It is as laser-focused on its story and themes as Andrew Neiman (Miles Teller) is with becoming a great jazz drummer.

 Whiplash is Damien Chazelle’s first widely released film as director and second feature-length film overall, following the student film he made while enrolled in Harvard, Guy and Madeline on a Park Bench.
 It is based on a short that premiered at the 2013 Sundance Festival and earned enough buzz to get Chazelle full funding to make a feature.
 It subsequently became a profitable indie hit for Blumhouse (earning almost $50 million against a $3 million budget), a critical darling, and an awards season favorite.
 Whiplash was nominated for 5 Oscars, including Best Picture, and won three of them — Editing, Sound Mixing, and Best Supporting Actor for JK Simmons.